The Living End: Breakout single to debut album (1997–1999)

 The Living End toured Australia for a year, then in August 1997 they recorded new material to sell at their live shows.
 Their double A-sided single, "Second Solution" / "Prisoner of Society", was issued in January the following year.
 Also that month they had supported The Offspring on the Australian leg of their tour.
 "Second Solution" / "Prisoner of Society" peaked at No. 4 on the ARIA Singles Chart, and was certified double-platinum by ARIA for shipment of 140,000 copies.
 At the ARIA Music Awards of 1998 it won the Highest Selling Single category; and eventually became the highest selling Australian single of the 1990s.
 It lasted a record-breaking 47 weeks in the Top 50.

 In October 1998 it peaked at No. 28 on the New Zealand Singles Chart.
 It was later featured in the game, Guitar Hero World Tour.
 "Second Solution" was used in the soundtrack for the 2002 movie, Cheats, which starred Trevor Fehrman, Matthew Lawrence, and Mary Tyler Moore.
 Early in 1998 "Prisoner of Society" was issued as a separate single in the United Kingdom and, the following year, in the US.
 The single appeared in the top 200 of the UK Singles Chart, and peaked at No. 23 on the Billboard's Alternative Songs Chart.

 The band signed with Modular Recordings for the release of their debut self-titled album, which appeared on 12 October 1998, and was co-produced by Gravina with the trio.
 It peaked at No. 1 on the ARIA Albums Chart, became the then-second highest-selling debut rock album in Australian music history and, by 1999, was certified 4× Platinum for shipment of 280,000 units.
-Their next Australian single, "Save the Day", was issued in September 1998, a month ahead of the album.
+Their next Australian single, "Save the Day" with accompanying video directed by Joel Noble, was issued in September 1998, a month ahead of the album.
 It made the top 30 on the ARIA Singles Chart.
 It became their highest charting hit on the New Zealand Singles Chart, where it reached No. 10.
 From the album, a total of six singles were released including a live cover version of "Tainted Love", which was issued as a radio-only single on Triple J. At the ARIA Music Awards of 1999, The Living End won two more awards: Best Group and Breakthrough Artist – Album.
 At the ceremony they were also nominated for Album of the Year and Highest Selling Album.
 In October 2010 their debut album was listed in the book 100 Best Australian Albums.